Controversies in professional sumo: Gambling and yakuza ties

 On July 4, 2010, the Japan Sumo Association announced its decision to dismiss the ōzeki Kotomitsuki and the stablemaster Ōtake, former Takatōriki, for betting on baseball games in a gambling ring run by the yakuza.
 At the same time, two stable masters were demoted and an unprecedented 18 wrestlers banned from the July 2010 tournament.
+The betting scandal resulted in public broadcaster NHK opting not to air live sumo matches during the tournament, instead showing a daily highlight package.
+A number of sponsors also withdrew their support for the tournament.
 Sumo Association chairman Hanaregoma declared in August 2010 that "violent groups or antisocial forces" were being banned from accessing tournament venues, training stables and other facilities.

 Three months before Hanaregoma's announcement, Japan's largest yakuza group, Yamaguchi-gumi, bought fifty prized seats during a tournament so that gangsters were prominently visible during the national broadcast of the match.
 According to experts, this was an endeavor to cheer up an incarcerated boss.
 Although there have always been alleged ties between sumo and the yakuza, the sport has suffered from waning public interest and sponsorship during the economic recession, which may have contributed to closer ties to the underworld for financial support.

 In December 2021 sekitori wrestlers Hidenoumi and Shiden were withdrawn from the January 2022 tournament for suspected involvement in illegal gambling.
 During the investigation into an illegal establishment in Sōka, Saitama Prefecture that was raided in September 2021, suspicions were raised by the Saitama Prefectural Police about the involvement of both Hidenoumi and Shiden, as well as other sumo wrestlers that may have possibly participated.
 During the January 2022 basho Japanese media reported that the Sumo Association's compliance committee, after holding hearings, concluded that Hidenoumi and Shiden participated in illegal gambling.
-The association's board of directors is expected to take up the issue at their meeting on 27 January 2022.
+Following the tournament's conclusion, the Sumo Association suspended Hidenoumi for one tournament (retroactive to January 2022) and issued a 20% salary cut for two months.
+No disciplinary action was taken against Shiden.
+Their stablemaster Kise (former maegashira Higonoumi) was issued a warning.
+Police declined prosecution the following month.